neophora/docs/api/GetHeaderByHashLEInJSON.md

-# GetBlockByHashLEInJSON
+# GetHeaderByHashLEInJSON

-get block by hash (little endian) in json
+get header by hash (little endian) in json

 ## Input